 Why you should listen

 Kundu has frequently contributed to public discourse on education.
 His work has appeared in NPR Education, MSNBC and Huffington Post.
-He says, "There is intellectual talent going uncultivated in our communities.
-If we remember education is our greatest public responsibility, more students can be capable of great things and we can better tackle the social problems that lie ahead, together."
+As he puts it: "There is intellectual talent going uncultivated in our communities.
+If we treat education as our greatest public responsibility, more students can be capable of great things and we can better tackle the social problems that lie ahead, together."